Back to Blog

 Same result, same speed, different region.
 The skill was reusable across any AWS region.

 What happened next was even more remarkable.
-MyAgentive had previously discovered our Telegram API credentials.
-Without being explicitly programmed to do so, it decided to post the deployment results directly to our Telegram channel.
+The AI Employee had previously discovered our messaging credentials.
+Without being explicitly programmed to do so, it decided to post the deployment results directly to our team channel.

 Why This Matters